XR2Learn/Enablers-2-4-Training/README.md

 comply with the RAVDESS license, as the models are derivative works from this dataset.

 Please refer to [LICENSE.md](LICENSE.md) document for more details.

+### Contributors
+- University of Applied Sciences and Arts of Southern Switzerland (SUPSI): Body Tracking modality components

 [CHANGELOG.md]: CHANGELOG.md